Getting Started: Salvias for the Mid-Atlantic

 A Zone 8 Texas native, Mealy Cup Sage (S. farinacea), is a popular annual throughout the Mid-Atlantic.
 It's represented by a variety of cultivars at Pennsylvania's Longwood Gardens (Zone 6), including Henry Deulberg.
 Many of Longwood's annual Salvias are varieties of Tropical Sage (S. coccinea), such as Forest Fire.

 Scarlet Sage (S. splendens), which is an annual throughout the nation, is another favorite choice at Longwood.
 You can find it in the Rutgers University Gardens as well, including Sao Borja, one of the tallest Scarlet Sage hybrids.

-Cold- and heat-tolerant Meadow Sages are also a good choice for the region.
-You'll find them naturalized in New York's Battery Park Remembrance Gardens.
-Longwood grows a variety, including S. pratensis, S. nemorosa and S. x sylvestris hybrids.
+Cold- and heat-tolerant meadow sages like Austrian Sage (Salvia austriaca) are also a good choice for the region.
+You'll find a variety of meadow sages naturalized in New York's Battery Park Remembrance Gardens.
+Longwood grows a number, including S. pratensis, S. nemorosa and S. x sylvestris hybrids.

 You can also see the Zone 7 choices Ground Ivy Sage (S. glechimifolia) and Mulberry Jam Roseleaf Sage (S. x 'Mulberry Jam') at Longwood.
 Sometimes plants classified for a zone slightly warmer than your own local climate may survive to bloom again.